vegaprotocol/documentation/versioned_docs/version-v0.72/node-operators/get-started/setup-validator.md

 Setting the optional argument `--submitter-address` triggers the Vega network to automatically issue signature bundles that can be used to update signer set changes on the Multisig Control contract.
 This means if your node is promoted to a consensus validator it is easier for you to add your node's Ethereum key to the contract and to continue receiving rewards.
 See [maintaining the multisig contract](../how-to/maintain-multisig-contract.md) for more information.

 ## Nominate your node
-To move on to self-staking, wait until you see your node on the validator list by [querying the API](../../api/rest/data-v2/trading-data-service-list-nodes.api.mdx).
+You can self-stake once you see your node on the validator list: [Query the list nodes API](../../api/rest/data-v2/trading-data-service-list-nodes.api.mdx).

-Then, associate your tokens and nominate your node using the governance dApp: `https://governance.fairground.wtf/validators/<NODE'S_VEGA_PUBKEY>`.
+Then, associate your tokens and nominate your node using the governance dApp: `https://governance.vega.xyz/validators/<NODE'S_VEGA_PUBKEY>`.
 Alternatively you can interact directly with the smart contract.

 Your node will be visible on the governance dApp in the epoch after you self-stake.